 Trade Statistics Description Last Price Paid The last price forming trade.
 Price of most recent execution in the order book or manual trade reported with trade type standard.
-Opening price The opening price is the first price forming trade price of the day.
+Opening price Opening price from the opening auction uncross.
+If no uncross occurs or an opening auction is not configured for the respective market, the opening price is the first price forming trade price of the day.
 High and Low Prices Highest and lowest trade prices of the day, respectively, from order book trades and manual trades of type standard.
 Total Volume The total volume of all trades.
 Total Turnover The total turnover of all trades.
-Number of Trades The total number of trades published during the trading day.
-Reported Volume The volume of manual trades published during the trading day.
+Number of Trades The total number of trades published during the trading day Reported Volume The volume of manual trades published during the trading day.
 Reported Turnover The corresponding turnover of the reported volume.
-Last Trade Report Price Price of most recent block trade reported on the Exchange.
-Last Trade Report Volume Volume of most recent block trade reported on the Exchange.
 Closing Price Closing price is defined as the "last price paid" at time of closing.

-Table 3: Real time Trade statistics
+Table 25: Real time Trade statistics

-Deferred block trades, if eligible, will update the relevant statistics at the time of publication.
+Deferred block trades if eligible, will update the relevant statistics at the time of publication.